usnistgov/psc-ns3/src/psc/doc/source/mcptt.rst

 gives the name of the state that the state machine was in AFTER the transition took place.

-Finally, one of the key performance indicators (KPI) defined for MCPTT is the mouth-to-ear latency.
+One of the key performance indicators (KPI) defined for MCPTT is the mouth-to-ear latency.
 More information about this statistic can be found in NIST technical report NISTIR 8206 [NIST.IR.8206]_.
 When the
 |ns3| model generates the first RTP packet of a talk spurt, the timestamp